stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 You can create a:

-* [Cloud Directory](#CreateCloud), which is hosted by Stormpath and uses the Stormpath data model to store user and group information.
+* [Cloud Directory](#create-a-cloud-directory), which is hosted by Stormpath and uses the Stormpath data model to store user and group information.
 This is the most common type of directory in Stormpath.

 **OR**

-* [Mirrored (LDAP) agent directory](#CreateMirror), which uses a synchronization agent for your existing LDAP/AD directory.
+* [Mirrored (LDAP) agent directory](#create-a-mirrored-directory), which uses a synchronization agent for your existing LDAP/AD directory.
 All user account management is done on your existing LDAP/AD directory with the Stormpath agent mirroring the primary LDAP/AD server.

 {% docs note %}
 The ability to create a mirrored, or agent, directory is connected to your subscription.
 If the option is not available, click the question mark for more information.
 {% enddocs %}

+<a name="create-a-cloud-directory"></a>
 #### Create a Cloud Directory

 1. Click the **Directories** tab.